Marcus Mehnert

-Marcus Mehnert (born 28 October 1997) is a Norwegian football striker who currently plays for Norwegian First Division side Ranheim Fotball.
+Marcus Mehnert (born 28 October 1997) is a Norwegian footballer who plays as a striker for Eliteserien side Strømsgodset.

 Club career

 He started his youth career in Hvalstad IL, then Holmen IF, but joined Stabæk in 2011.
 He progressed to the junior team and attended the Norwegian College of Elite Sports, attending the class of 2016 together with Andreas Hanche-Olsen, Cornelius Bencsik, Marius Østvold, Edvard Linnebo Race and Marie Dølvik Markussen among others.

 He was drafted into the senior squad ahead of the 2016 season under new head coach Billy McKinlay, and made his league debut in March 2016 against Aalesund, starting the game.
 After half a season he went on to third-tier club Asker.